Far-Beyond-Pulsar/blog/public/posts/2026-07-17-scenedb20-cross-device-spatial-database/index.md

   liveness: LivenessMask,
   registry: HandleRegistry,
   user_column_count: usize,
+  /// Token id → user-column index, for Pod columns.
   token_index: Vec<(ComponentId, usize)>,
+  /// (ComponentId, TypeId) → generic-column index, for non-Pod columns.
+  generic_token_index: Vec<(ComponentId, TypeId, usize)>,
+  /// One bit per row: set means the row is in the deferred-retirement
+  /// window and is excluded from compaction.
   pins: Vec<u64>,
 }
 ```

+Not every column element can be `Pod`.
+A column whose type owns a heap
+allocation, or has a `Drop` impl, cannot be handed out over zeroed memory.
+Those live outside the SoA page allocation in a `GenericColumn<T>`: a
+`Vec<MaybeUninit<T>>` paired with an initialization bitmap, one bit per slot,
+tracking which entries hold a valid `T`.
+The page carries a parallel vec of
+type-erased `Box<dyn GenericColumnAny>` handles so `push_row`, `pop_row`, and
+`swap` stay in lockstep with the Pod columns without knowing the concrete type.

+Generic columns are not subject to the 128-byte stride budget, because they are
+not part of the contiguous allocation the budget exists to protect.
+They also
+never cross the device boundary.
+The GPU mirror only ever reads Pod columns.

 Construction takes a list of user column descriptors and a capacity.
 The
 implicit slot ID column is prepended.
 The page layout is computed, the page is